dockboxhq/cli/README.md

 # dockbox

-`dockbox` is a useful tool for when you want to try out code quickly and easily without compromising your own system.
-As a bonus, it makes it easy to delete the dependencies and other side effects as a result of trying out code.
+`dockbox` is a useful CLI tool for trying out code from remote repositories.
+It allows you to to try out code quickly and easily without compromising your own system, and easily organize your workspace.
+Plus, it makes it very easy to delete the dependencies and other side effects that result from running the code.

-All you need is Docker installed on your system, and let dockbox do the rest.
+All you need is [Docker](https://www.docker.com/get-started) installed on your system, and let `dockbox` do the rest.

 ## Getting Started